 The Family Classics Picture Show introduces the magic of cinema to parents and kids with a year-long series of 10 fun and affordable Sunday matinees.
-The program continues its 6th year on Sunday, February 16 at 2pm with a screening of The Bachelor and the Bobby-Soxer.
+The program continues its 6th year on Sunday, March 15 at 2pm with a screening of Kirikou and the Sorceress.

 To get families excited about the magic of the movies, each matinee will feature an introduction by actor, magician, and movie buff David Moreland and will include custom enrichment guides to help continue the conversation after the credits roll.
 Discounted tickets for these special Sunday events are just $3 for adults, $2 for kids, or $10 for an entire family.
 The Family Classics Picture Show at Cinemapolis is made possible by lead sponsor The Ainslie Reilly Group at Morgan Stanley, with additional support from Mama Goose.